AngelMunoz/Mondocks/README.md

 ### Goals
 - Emit 100% compatible json with https://docs.mongodb.com/manual/reference/command/
+- Provide Tools that are familiar from those who come from other environments to be productive since day 1
-- Provide Types to ease the transition between command execution and it's return
+- Provide Types to ease the transition between command execution and it's return types
 - Provide CE's to generate sub types of the main command definitions (e.g. index)

 ### Non Eequired Extras
 - provide helpers to write different syntax (e.g. `filter (fun m -> m.prop = value)`, `filter ("prop" gt 10)`)

 ### Non Goals
-- convert this into a document mapper
+- Convert this into a document mapper
-- provide 100% of the mongo commands
+- Provide 100% of the mongo commands
+- Provide a 100% F# idiomatic solution

 This is a work in progress, you can help providing feedback about it's usage